Shou-/KawaiiBot-hs/README.md

 * `.ai`
 Prints currently airing anime.
-It takes one colon argument, an integer. (ex: `.ai:10`, will print 10 of the fetched airing anime)
+It takes one optional colon argument, an integer. (ex: `.ai:10`, will print 10 of the fetched airing anime)

+* `.an`
+Prints recently released anime.
+It takes two optional arguments.
+The number of results to print and the anime to search for. (ex: `.an:5 yuruyuri -HorribleSubs`)

+* `.ma`
+Prints recent manga releases.
+It takes two optional arguments.
+The number of results to print and the manga to search for. (ex `.ma:2 banana no nana`)

 * `.ra`
 Prints a random number or string.